 Our \textsf{ABIP} code is written in C with a MATLAB interface.
 It has multi-threaded and single-threaded versions.
-The direct \textsf{ABIP} is single-threaded and computes the projections onto the subspace using a direct method, which uses a single-threaded sparse permuted LDL$^\top$ decomposition from the SuiteSparse package \cite{Davis-2006-direct, Davis-2005-algorithm, Amestoy-2004-algorithm}, and the indirect \textsf{ABIP} using a preconditioned conjugate gradient method (denoted by \textsf{ABIP}-CG). {For a fair comparison, we compare \textsf{ABIP} with \textsf{SCS (v2.0.0)} where the direct solver is single-threaded.}
+The direct \textsf{ABIP} computes the (approximate) projections onto the subspace using a direct method based on a single-threaded sparse permuted LDL$^\top$ decomposition from the SuiteSparse package \cite{Davis-2006-direct, Davis-2005-algorithm, Amestoy-2004-algorithm}, and the indirect \textsf{ABIP} using a preconditioned conjugate gradient method (denoted by \textsf{ABIP}-CG). {For a fair comparison, we compare \textsf{ABIP} with \textsf{SCS (v2.0.0)} where the direct solver is single-threaded.}